axeolotl69/stalactite/content/notes/psych/key studies.md

 - however, words in the STM were still available in working memory, no significant change in frequency of recall
 - words at end of the list are not rehearsed as often and thus decay from STM
 - supports idea that LTM and STM are separate stores **strengths:**
+- standardised procedure
+- independent samples
+**weaknesses:**
+- low ecological validity

+## LANDRY AND BARTLING 2011
+#cognitiveapproach #workingmemorymodel #rmofcognitiveapproach #modelsofmemory
+**aim:** to investigate if articulatory suppression would influence the recall of a written list of phonologically dissimilar letters in serial recall.
+**procedure:**
+- sample: 34 undergrad psych students, individually tested
+- independent samples design
+- experimental group: participants saw a list of letters that they had to recall while saying the numbers 1 and 2 at a rate of two numbers per second (articulatory suppression task - so they couldn't say things out loud)
+- control group: saw letters but did not have to carry out articulatory suppression task
+- the letters shown were chosen because they do not sound similar
+- trials were repeated ten times
+- trials were scored as correct if the letters were in the correct position **findings:**
+- experimental group had much lower scores than control
+- mean percentage of accurate recall in control was 76% compared to 45% in experimental
+- standard deviation for both were nearly identical: 0.13 and 0.14 **conclusions:**
+- articulatory suppression prevents rehearsal in the phonological loop because of Overload - thus, difficulty in memorising letter strings
+**strengths:**
+**weaknesses:**

+## BRADFORD AND JOHNSON 1972
+#cognitiveapproach #schematheory #effortaftermeaning #modelsofmemory
+**aim:** to determine whether schema activation would result in a better understanding and recall of an ambiguous text.
+**procedure:**
+- sample: 52 participants
+- allocated to one of three conditions: **no topic** group (heard passage w no additional info), **topic after** group (told the topic of passage after hearing it), **topic before** group (told topic of passage before hearing it)
+- all participants listened to tape-recorded passage and were told that they would later be asked to recall the passage as accurately as possible
+- all tested at the same time, but had different booklets
+- given five minutes for recall
+- all also asked to rate comprehension on scale of 1-7 **findings:**
+- no significant difference between no topic and topic after, but significantly higher number of "ideas" recalled for topic before group, and significantly higher comprehension too
+**conclusions:**
+- prior knowledge of a situation does not guarantee its usefulness for comprehension; for prior knowledge to aid comprehension, it must become an activated semantic context
+**strengths:**
+- independent samples
+- highly controlled
+**weaknesses:**
+- ecological validity, kinda artificial

+## ANDERSON AND PICHERT 1978
+#cognitiveapproach #modelsofmemory #schematheory
+**aim:** investigated the role of schema in the encoding and recall of a story **procedure:**
+- sample: 39 participants...all psych students...
+- the story had 72 discreet ideas: 15 related to a burglary, 13 related to purchasing a home
+- participants randomly allocated to "robber" or "home buyer" condition
+- given two minutes to read the story as their role, then given 12 minutes to take an 84-item vocab test (filler task)
+- then asked to write down as much of the story as they could
+- given five minutes for another filler
+- then asked to recall a second time: half were told to do from the same perspective they used in the first recall, half told to use the opposing perspective
+**findings:**
+- burglr info was recalled better than homebuyer info LOL may be because students do not have a well-developed homebuyer schema
+- group that had burglar perspective recalled more burglar info and homebuyers recalled more homebuyer info **conclusions:**
+- schema influenced encoding
+- schema influenced retrieval
+**strengths:**
+- highly controlled
+**weaknesses:**
+- artificial (ecological validity)
+- tiny sample
+- order effects? fatigue effects
+## LOFTUS AND PALMER 1974
+#cognitiveapproach #rmofcognitiveapproach #reconstructivememory
+**aim:** to investigate the role of leading questions in influencing the estimation of speed **procedure:**
+- sample: 45 students, divided into five groups
+- 7 films of traffic accidents were shown with the length of the films ranging from 5-30secs
+- independent samples; each participant watched all 7 films
+- asked to give an account of the accident they had seen and answered a questionnaire with various questions: the critical question asking them to estimate the speed of the cards involved in the accident
+- all asked the same question but included different words for different groups: "about how fast were the cars going when they ... each other", replaced with hit, collided, bumped, smashed, contacted
+**findings:**
+- mean estimates of speed highest in "smashed" condition (40.8mph)
+- lowest in "contacted" (31.8mph)
+**conclusions:**
+- two conclusions:
+	- response bias: participants uncertain about exact speed, and thus verbs like "smashed" biases their response to be higher
+	- the wording of the question changed the mental representation of the accident; thus "smashed" activates cognitive schema of sever accident
+- participant's memory of an accident could be changed by using suggestive questions **strengths:**
+**weaknesses:**
+## YUILLE AND CUTSHALL 1986
+#reconstructivememory #rmofcognitiveapproach #cognitiveapproach
+**aim:** to determine whether leading questions would affect the memory of eyewitnesses at a real crime scene.
+**procedure:**
+- crime scene; thief entered a gun shop and stole money and guns from shop. owner freed himself, went outside the shop, but the thief shot him. thief died after police arrived
+- 13 eyewitnesses agreed to be interviewed as part of a study
+- gave their account of the incident four months after the event, and were asked questions
+- two leading questions were used; half the group asked if they saw "a" broken headlight on the getaway car, half asked if they saw "the" broken headlight
+- there was no broken headlight
+- second question: "the" yellow panel vs "a" yellow panel
+- panel was actually blue
+- asked to rate their stress on the day of the event on a seven-point scale **findings:**
+- eyewitnesses very reliable
+- recalled a large amount of accurate detail confirmed by police reports
+- 10/13 said there was no broken headlight or yellow quarter panel/hadn't noticed these things **conclusions:**
+- contradicts loftus and palmer
+- could be that the lack of emotional response in l&p played a key role in influence of leading question **strengths:**
+**weaknesses:**
+## SHAROT ET AL 2007
+#cognitiveapproach #flashbulbmemory #localisationoffunction #techniquestostudythebrain
+**aim:** to determine the potential role of biological factors on flashbulb memories.
+**procedure:**
+- sample: 24 participants, all were in nyc on the day of 9/11
+- recruited through advertisements
+- put into an fMRI
+- while in the scanner, presented with words on a screen - "summer" and "september" were included in order to have participants link the words to the events of 9/11
+- brain activity observed as they recalled the event
+- participants then asked to rate their memories for vividness, detail, confidence in accuracy, and arousal
+- also asked to write a description of the memories **findings:**
+- half of the participants reported having a "flashbulb memory", and those who did reported that they were closer to the world trade centre - they also provided more specific details
+- activation of amygdala for those closer to the event was higher recalling the events of 9/11 than the event of the preceding summer, whereas those further away from the event had similar activation of the amygdala between the two events
+**conclusions:**
+- close personal experience may be critical in the process of creating flashbulb memories **strengths:**
+**weaknesses:**
+## NEISSER AND HARSCH 1992
+#rmofcognitiveapproach #cognitiveapproach #flashbulbmemory
+**aim:** to determine whether flashbulb memories are susceptible to distortion.
+**procedure:**
+- sample: 106 -> 44 university psychology students
+- taking place the morning after the Challenger disaster, they were given a questionnaire on the events, asking questions such as "where were you" and "how did you hear about it"
+- 2 and 1/2 years later, they were given the same questionnaire, and then also asked about how accurate they thought their memory was (1-5)
+- then a few months later, an interview was held **findings:**
+- after comparing the initial responses to the questionnaire to the one completed 2 1/2 years later, it was found that out of the 7 "content" questions, there was a large discrepancy amongst most participants - only 3 had their questionnaires completely match up
+**conclusions:**
+- suggests that flashbulb memories aren't as reliable as they can still be manipulated after **strengths:**
 **weaknesses:**